Part 1 of ‘The Vesuvius Suite’

 Roberto came to a stop outside a dilapidated but once princely 17th century palace on Vico Noce in the Chiaia district.
 As they waited for cars to pass before entering the courtyard, a thin girl loitering near the entrance door to the building, called out—Ciao Robbie.
 Above the door Flavia saw the words il venus flickering on a dirty neon sign illuminating the girl’s garishly painted face.
 Roberto secured the bike and they climbed the stairs to the fourth floor.

 The first thing Flavia saw when she entered the apartment was a painting on the ceiling depicting naked cherubs above a lake.
-They appeared to be hovering over a partially clad couple embracing on a barge, a poorly executed fresco of the late Rococo period, impressive to anyone who had never set eyes on such a thing.
+They appeared to be hovering over a partially clad couple embracing on a barge, a poorly executed fresco of the late Rococo period, perhaps impressive to anyone who had never set eyes on such a thing.

 The decor was neat but austere, the furniture of good quality, Memphis-style Milanese.
 Past a very modern looking multi-coloured lounge chair with a lathed wooden ball as one of its feet, she could see an immaculately made bed through a doorway.
 This man was very neat.
 A high-gloss black and white sideboard stood to the left of the door.
 Above this a large but plain, square mirror had been hung on the wall.
 A long leather coat hung from one of a series of hooks fixed to the wall.
 A peculiar object attracted Flavia’s attention and she walked across the room to take a closer look.